-It’s only minor though as I enjoy the colour cycling, which makes me look at the MM520 every now and then for a pleasing light effect.
+It’s only minor though as I enjoy the color cycling, which makes me look at the MM520 every now and then for a pleasing light effect.

 Though it doesn’t affect my use, 10% of the population are left in the dark with each MasterMouse.

 That’s right, neither MasterMouse caters for lefties.
-Design shape and contouring fits right handed people, as well as the placement of the rubber pads.
+Design shape and contouring fit right-handed people, as well as the placement of the rubber pads.
 This unfortunately leaves some people in the dark.

 Cooler Master’s MasterMouse or mice bring to the table quite the set of features.
 Daily operation feels nice, thanks to the skates, rubber pads, and PBT plastic adorning the outside.

-Lighting set to colour cycle is calming and bright but not overpowering.
+The lighting set to color cycle is calming and bright but not overpowering.

 While the software side of things could do with a little work and lefties having to turn elsewhere, the MasterMouse is very easy to recommend.

 I’ve been using the MM520 for a bit over a week now, and looking back it’s hard to find faults.
 The time spent with this mouse has ingrained a level of satisfaction and comfort that I have yet to feel with other mice.
-Comparing to my previous gaming mice, it’s definitely the best and it’s now become my daily driver.
+Compared to my previous gaming mice, it’s definitely the best and it’s now become, my daily driver.

 As to which MasterMouse to get, the MM520 or the MM530, that’s entirely up to your personal preference.
 Considering the price of the MasterMouse and comparing it to the competition, you won’t regret getting one.
 Value and satisfaction far exceed the offerings from other mice on the market at the $50 USD price point.